eribertto/project.planning/Common procurement documentation.md

 doesn't leak out to competitors or to the public before the company is ready to launch.
 For example, in Project Plant Pals, vendors might be required to sign an NDA because the project is new to market and hasn't been made public yet.
-Then we have a request for proposal or an RFP, a document that outlines the details and requirements of an organization's project to be passed on to vendors.
+Then we have a request for proposal or an *RFP*, a document that outlines the details and requirements of an organization's project to be passed on to vendors.
 RFPs are used to solicit bids from vendors so that you can then select which vendor might be the best for your project.
 An RFP is widely used within different